shawncplus/phpcomplete.vim/README.md

 This option controls the number of characters the user needs to type before the tags will be searched for namespaces and classes in typed out namespaces in "use ..." context.
-Setting this to 0 is not recommended because that means the code have to scan every tag, and vim's taglist() function runs extremly slow with a "match everything" pattern.<br>
+Setting this to 0 is not recommended because that means the code have to scan every tag, and vim's taglist() function runs extremely slow with a "match everything" pattern.<br>

 **let g:phpcomplete\_parse\_docblock\_comments = 1/0 [default 0]**<br>